NPP Strategic Focus – The Road Ahead

 RBA Recommendations Report

-The RBA released a report last month on the functionality of, and access to, the NPP.
+The RBA released a report last month on the functionality of, and access to, the New Payments Platform.
 After public consultation and assistance from the Australian Competition and Consumer Commission (ACCC), the report outlines 13 recommendations that addresses the issues identified during the consultation.
 The key recommendations involves:

 - enabling fair and open access to the platform for both customers (via NPP participants rolling out NPP services to their entire customer base) and payment service providers (via amendments to regulations to allow for non-ADI entities to potentially become an NPP Participant)